 do the same sort of thing as described above for Solaris.
 You

-set CPPFLAGS and LDFLAGS to find them
+to find them

-(see below for an example).
+(see below for an example.)

-You do not need to do any of the above /usr/openwin stuff.
+You do not need to do any of the above /usr/openwin

-of the -R items in LDFLAGS.
+of the -R

 Because of this, at runtime you may need to set

-LD_LIBRARY_PATH or SHLIB_PATH to indicate
+or SHLIB_PATH

 the directory paths so the